 So, Yup!
 As we all know, Taiwan granted visa-free entry to Filipinos.
 Horray!
 We can fly anytime we want without being worried about visa approval and another hurray is that we don’t need to pay the visa application fee.

-Taiwan was the 2nd country I visited, and travelling to a foreign country is indeed happiness!!
+Taiwan was the 2nd country I visited, and traveling to a foreign country is indeed happiness!!
 So, it was December and it was really cold, 13 degrees Celcius during the night and around 15-18 celsius during the day.

 Moving on, I have listed the things you must do or visit when you go to Taiwan 😀